Nevada Bicycle Laws

 If a driver fails to respect your right to operate your bicycle in traffic or while crossing a road, you do have the right to file a claim against a negligent driver.

-Claggett & Sykes Law Firm will investigate your case and find the person or persons responsible for your injuries.
+Claggett & Sykes Trial Lawyers will investigate your case and find the person or persons responsible for your injuries.
 We demand compensation for all your economic and personal damages.
 If you want to learn more about how we can help, contact us any time.
 You can reach us by phone or fill out our online contact form to schedule a free consultation.
 We have offices in Las Vegas and Reno for your convenience.

 What Our Clients Say About Us: